samplchallenges/SAMPL6/physical_properties/pKa/experimental_data/purity/README.md

 Drying temperature=350C
 Mass range: 5-~1350Da; Fraggmentor:70;  Threshold:100

-The area% for main peak is calculated based on the area of main peak divided by the total area of all peaks.
+The percent area for main peak is calculated based on the area of main peak divided by the total area of all peaks.
+The percent area of the main peak is reported as an estimate of sample purity.

 ## Manifest
 - `purity_of_SAMPL6_pKa_compounds_determined_by_LCMS.csv`